Skip to main content

 VISION THERAPY

 Does your child struggle with reading or have a learning problem?
-Vision therapy helps solve underlying vision problems that often obstruct one's ability to succeed in school, work, and sports.
-We also treat patients of all ages with lazy eyes (amblyopia), eye turns (strabismus), binocular vision dysfunction (BVD), special needs, and more.
+Vision therapy helps solve underlying vision problems that can obstruct one's ability to succeed in school, work, and sports.
+We also treat patients of all ages with lazy eyes (amblyopia), eye turns (strabismus), binocular vision dysfunction (BVD), special needs...

 NEURO-OPTOMETRY